bryanrsmith/eslint-plugin-aurelia/README.md

     "rules": {
         "aurelia/inject-matches-ctor": 2,
         "aurelia/no-conventions": 0,
-        "aurelia/no-console-log": 0
+        "aurelia/no-console-log": 0,
+        "aurelia/sort-class-members": [0, {
+            "order": [
+                { "name": "metadata", "type": "method", "static": true }, "[static-properties]",
+                "[static-methods]",
+                "[properties]",
+                { "name": "inject", "static": true },
+                "constructor",
+                "[everything-else]",
+                "[lifecycle]",
+            ]
+        }]
     }
 }
 ```

 # List of supported rules

+### `inject-matches-ctor`
-* `inject-matches-ctor`: Verify that inject decorators and static methods declare the same number of dependencies as the class constructor accepts
+Verify that inject decorators declare the same number of dependencies as the class constructor accepts.

+### `no-conventions`
-* `no-conventions`: Disallow classes from relying on Aurelia's naming conventions (e.g., `FooCustomAttribute`) without explicitly declaring resource types with decorators
+Disallow classes from relying on Aurelia's naming conventions (e.g., `FooCustomAttribute`) without explicitly declaring resource types with decorators.
+It is recommended to avoid relying on naming conventions in library code because a consuming application may change those conventions.

+### `no-console-log`
-* `no-console-log`: Disallow use of console logging methods.
-Logging code should use Aurelia's LogManager instead.
+Suggest that logging code use Aurelia's `LogManager` instead of console methods.

+### `sort-class-members`
+Enforce consistent ordering of class properties and methods.
+This rule delegates to the [`eslint-plugin-sort-class-members`](https://github.com/bryanrsmith/eslint-plugin-sort-class-members) plugin.
+Please refer to the documentation for that package for configuration information.
+This rule also provides the following groups available for sort order options:

+* `[lifecycle]`: matches Aurelia component and router lifecycle methods in the order in which they occur.
+E.g., `bind` must come before `deactivate`.
+* `[component-lifecycle]`: matches Aurelia component lifecycle methods in the order in which they occur
+* `[router-lifecycle]`: matches Aurelia router lifecycle methods in the order in which they occur